-The credit risk rating methodology is a key component of the institution's allowance for credit losses evaluation and is generally incorporated into the institution's loan underwriting standards and internal lending limits.
-In addition, borrower and commodity concentration lending and leasing limits have been established by each individual System institution to manage credit exposure.
-The regulatory limit to a single borrower or lessee is 15% of the institution's lending and leasing limit base but System institutions' boards of directors have generally established more restrictive lending limits.
+The credit risk rating methodology is a key component of the Association's allowance for credit losses evaluation and is generally incorporated into the Association's loan underwriting standards and internal lending limits.
+In addition, borrower and commodity concentration lending and leasing limits have been established by the Association to manage credit exposure.
+The regulatory limit to a single borrower or lessee is 15% of the Association's lending and leasing limit base, but the Association's board of directors has generally established more restrictive lending limits.
 This limit applies to Associations with long-term and short- and intermediate-term lending authorities.

-Effective January 1, 2023, the Association adopted the CECL accounting guidance as described in Note 1.
+Effective January 1, 2023, the Association adopted CECL accounting guidance as described in Note 1.
 A summary of changes in the allowance for loan losses is as follows: